 Residents will provide ambulatory care services in the Primary Care Medicine Clinic as part of a multi-disciplinary team including medicine residents, medical students, attending physicians, nurses, dieticians, diabetes educators, and social workers.
 The medicine clinic provides care for approximately 3500 patients every month.
 Activities on rotation focus on optimizing and monitoring drug regimens in terms of appropriateness, clinical significance, and cost-effectiveness.
 Residents will also improve medication adherence and patient outcomes through caregiver and patient education.
-A wide range of diseases is encountered, with emphasis given to asthma, COPD, diabetes, hypertension, smoking cessation, vaccinations, and anticoagulation management.
-Opportunities exist for assisting in precepting Pharm.D. students and providing physician and nursing conferences.
-Center for Outpatient Health
+A wide range of diseases are encountered, with emphasis given to asthma, COPD, diabetes, hypertension, smoking cessation, vaccinations and anticoagulation management.
+Opportunities exist for assisting in precepting student pharmacists and providing physician and nursing education.

 Cardiothoracic Surgery Intensive Care Unit

-The resident will attend daily rounds in a 21-bed cardiothoracic intensive care unit (CTICU).
-Opportunity is given for participating in the care of patients following cardiac and thoracic surgeries.
-The learning experience includes specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporal membrane oxygenation (ECMO), heart transplantations and lung transplantations.
+The resident will attend daily rounds with one of two cardiothoracic surgery intensive care unit (CTICU) teams.
+Opportunity is given for actively participating in the care of patients following cardiac, thoracic and vascular surgeries.
+The learning experience includes management of basic cardiac surgeries such as coronary artery bypass grafting and valve replacements/repairs.
+It also introduces residents to specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporal membrane oxygenation (ECMO), heart transplantations and lung transplantations.
 Division of Cadiothoracic Surgery

 Cardiac Intensive Care Unit / Cardiology